 The oil and gas pipeline industry is especially interested in utilizing drones for inspection of gas pipelines across vast areas.
 That’s because the current process for inspecting infrastructure in hard-to-reach places is both expensive and dangerous, requiring helicopters or airplanes to fly over the area.
 People are put at risk.
 While utilities want to fly drones over long distances, beyond visual line of sight (BVLOS), current law restricts them from doing so without a waiver from the FAA.
 However, under direction of the White House, the FAA has begun to accelerate safe drone integration into the airspace through 10 Unmanned Aircraft Systems Integration Pilot Program sites.

-Monitoring of Oil & Gas Pipelines Via Drone
+Monitoring of Oil & Natural Gas Pipelines Via Drone